-Recommended Preparation: A grade of "C" or higher in HLTH 125; and a grade of "C" or higher in FAMR 230 or PSY 240; and a grade of "C" or higher in OTA 110.
-Comment: Letter grade only.
-OTA 111 may not be audited.
-OTA 111 may not be taken credit/no credit.
 OTA 111 examines the meaning of occupation and activity through the use of the Occupational Therapy Practice Framework and applies relevant terminology to activity analysis.
 Commonly utilized activities and creative media will be analyzed, demonstrated, and fabricated, including techniques for adapting and grading.
 Methods of instruction in the use of therapeutic activities for intervention will be practiced.
-Students will create a portfolio that will be continued throughout their OTA program documenting learning and growth in the profession.

-- 1. Describe the meaning and dynamics of occupation and activity, including the interaction of areas of occupation, performance skills, performance patterns, activity demands, context(s) and environments, and client factors. - 2.
+- 1. Describe the meaning and dynamics of occupation and activity including the interaction of areas of occupation, performance skills, performance patterns, activity demands, contexts and client factors. - 2.
 Demonstrate task analysis in areas of occupation, performance skills, performance patterns, activity demands, context(s) and environments, and client factors to implement the intervention plan. - 3.
-Provide therapeutic use of occupation, exercises, and activities (e.g., occupationbased intervention, purposeful activity, preparatory methods). - 4.
+Provide therapeutic use of occupation, exercises, and activities (e.g., occupation-based intervention, purposeful activity, preparatory methods). - 4.
 Grade and adapt the environment, tools, materials, occupations, and interventions to reflect the changing needs of the client and the sociocultural context.